Sinus Bradycardia

 Sinus Bradycardia ECG example, split printout / monitor display.

-Sinus Bradycardia practice ECG tracing.
+Sinus Bradycardia with a HR of 28bpm practice EKG tracing.

 After becoming confident in identifying EKGs as Sinus Bradycardia you can continue by learning about the faster rate of Sinus Rhythm: Sinus Tachycardia, or review Normal Sinus Rhythm.
 Head back to our EKG Rhythm Index to find information on another ECG.
-Otherwise practice interpreting novel EKGs with our EKG Generator:
+Otherwise, practice interpreting novel EKGs with our EKG Generator:

 Basic EKG App